archf/americano/README.md

 sudo ln -s ~/dotfiles/americano/qwlm /usr/share/X11/xkb/symbols/qwlm
 ```

-You might need to restart your session (logout-login) to make it available to
+You might need to restart your session (logout-login) to make it available to your desktop environnement.

 ### Windows installation